Why take the IMR Course?

 Founder and Chairperson

-Dr. McKenna completed her specialty training in Internal Medicine at the University of Toronto in 2012, acting in the capacity of Chief Medical Resident at St. Michael’s Hospital in her final year.
-She successfully completed both her Royal College and American Board of Internal Medicine exams in 2012.
-She now works in a community Internal Medicine practice at the North Bay Regional Health Centre in North Bay, Ontario.
+Dr. McKenna completed her Internal Medicine residency at the University of Toronto in 2012, serving as Chief Medical Resident at St. Michael’s Hospital.
+That same year, she passed both the Canadian Royal College and American Board of Internal Medicine exams.

 Support Team